 - School Attendance (2025)

-Dara Shaw, DC Policy Center Deputy Director Chelsea Coffin, and Urban Institute Researcher Ariella Meltzer then presented specific updates and detailed findings from the Collaborative project Career Development Opportunities Available to DCPS Students (2024-2028; IES R305N240059).
-Highlights of the presentation included:
+Dara Shaw, DC Policy Center deputy director Chelsea Coffin, and Urban Institute research analyst Ariella Meltzer then presented specific updates and detailed findings from the Collaborative project Career Development Opportunities Available to DCPS Students (2024–28; IES R305N240059).
+Highlights of the presentation included the following:

 - Researchers recently published another interview in the Q&A series with career development educators.